kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/Current Operational Status.md

 **length of insulated coaxial cable** with some way to connect into the circuit.
 This connects the plant tissue via electrodes into the circuit's Wheatstone bridge signal leg as the load/DUT (Device Under Test).
 The shield of the coax connects to circuit ground, the center conductor connects to the - lead of the LM334 on the signal side of the Wheatstone bridge.

+**optional 4-way light switch** if you want to experiment with polarity.
+With some way to mount at the plant end of the coax as close to the electrodes as practical, connect, and insulate.
+If such a 4-way switch is used, there is no reason to make the remainder of the wiring to the electrodes to be coaxial.
+Just use twisted pair for it.

 **insulated electrodes support (clamp/holder/stand/arm/goose neck/...)** with some means of fastening it between electrodes and floor/table/soil while applying a clamping force on the electrodes against opposing surfaces of the leaf or other plant part[s].
 Please ensure that no part of this assembly that may possibly contact the plant is electrically conductive because interfering electrical path fluctuations will result from any such electrical contact.

 **computer** placed near enough to provide Arduino connection and show the Arduino IDE Serial Plotter rendered on the monitor for the user to observe.